spotify/simple-bigtable/README.md

  Something like `BigtableColumnsWithinFamilies` could be added where it keeps track of needing different column families but that is confusing.
 Another option is adding the filtering methods to every Read object which would also be super confusing.
-- Columns are confusing since a single column is really just a column family and a column qualifier yet they are completely separate objects (Family and Column) in the response and add this 4th dimension.
-I do not really care about that family object, it would be much nicer if the Column object also contained the family the column belongs to.
-Perhaps a custom Column object can be made.

 ## Code of conduct
 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.